 I love everything about Coalatree and this ethical outdoor brand’s commitment to sustainability, but it’s their pants that I love the most.
 So here is our second pair of sustainable pants from this awesome company specializing in eco-minded goods.

-We all need a good pair of jeans to tuck into our boots for fall, right?
+We all need a good pair of jeans to tuck into our boots, right?